smmathews/roar-rs/README.md

 Options:
-  -s, --set-bits <SET_BITS>   Number of bits to set in the bitmap -m, --max-bits <MAX_BITS>   max number of total bits, set or unset, in the bitmap [default: 1000000000] -d, --disable-progress-bar  display the progress bar as we build the randomized bitmap -h, --help                  Print help
+  -s, --set-bits <SET_BITS>   Number of bits to set in the bitmap -m, --max-bits <MAX_BITS>   max number of total bits, set or unset, in the bitmap [default: 1000000000] -d, --disable-progress-bar  disables displaying the progress bar as we build the randomized bitmap -n, --native-serialization  if enabled, serialization will be more efficient, but can't be imported with java/go -h, --help                  Print help
   -V, --version               Print version
 ```